iszczesniak/cpp/memory/index.md

 ## The dynamic data

-Dynamic data are created on the heap, and should be managed by *smart pointers*, which in turn use the low-level functionality of the `new` and `delete` operators provided for *raw pointers*.
+Dynamic data are created on the heap, and should be managed by *smart pointers*, which in turn use the low-level functionality of *raw pointers*, most notably the `new` and `delete` operators.

-Data created with the `new` operator has to be eventually destroyed by the `delete` operator, otherwise we get a memory leak.
+Data created with the `new` operator has to be eventually destroyed by the `delete` operator to avoid a memory leak.
 We cannot destroy the same data twice, otherwise we get undefined behavior (e.g., a segmentation fault, bugs).

 A programmer should use the smart pointers, which is error-safe but hard.
 In contrast, using raw pointers is error-prone (often resulting